 Given these choices, the current state of the “law” of racially polarized voting is perhaps unsurprising.
 The courts as we have seen rely heavily on vote-share data from inter-racial elections, but insist—perhaps for the sake of appearances—that these are not the only relevant, probative elections.
 And the courts fill their opinions with vote-share estimates—creating the appearance of an objective, even mathematical inquiry—without actually limiting their discretion to interpret those numbers however they wish.

-Statistics and Race-Based Assumption
+Race-Based Assumptions and Statistics

-Beyond normative uncertainty and the contingent relationship between votes and preferences, there is a third problem with racial polarization test as it stands today.
+The discussion of normative uncertainty and the contingent relationship between votes and preferences in Sections III A and III B implicity assumed that it is possible to use statistical method to estimate minority and white support for candidates running in arbitrary elections.
+This is true, but only if one is willing to pay a very high price.
 The statistical tools used to infer candidates’ vote shares by racial group depend on assumptions about political homogeneity within racial groups.
 This is in considerable tension with the anti-essentialist strains of equal protection law.

 The Appendix explains this point in detail.
 For readers averse to formal notation, we offer a brief, intuitive explanation here.
 The data in vote dilution cases typically consists of precinct-level election returns, and estimates of precinct-level demographics from the Census.
 The race and the vote of individual citizens are not observed.
 (Exit poll data—with individual-level observations on race and vote choice—have rarely been available.)
 To estimate candidates’ vote shares by racial group, the analyst assumes that the proportion of white and minority voters who support each candidate is about the same in each precinct, subject to random noise.